Fanny Currey: Horticultural work and later life

 As she got older, Currey began to concentrate on gardening, professional bulb growing in particular.
 She was owner of the Warren nursery and gardens in Lismore, which specialised in daffodils.
 Some of her daffodils were awarded the silver gilt Banksian medal in 1909 by the Royal Horticultural Society in London.
 Currey was elected a member of the Royal Horticultural Society of Ireland in 1901.
 Edith Somerville recalls Currey's resistance to a proposed local authority drainage scheme that could destroy her daffodil plots by sitting on a wall with a shotgun.
 Around 1900, Currey collected two colour forms of wood anemone, Lismore Blue and Lismore Pink, which are still cultivated today.
-She noted that blue forms of wood anemone always grew in close proximity to water, and was the recorder of the only Yellow Bartsia found in County Waterford.
+She noted that blue forms of wood anemone always grew near water, and was the recorder of the only Yellow Bartsia found in County Waterford.

 Currey was a supporter of Women's suffrage, was the organist in Lismore cathedral, and was a keen fisher, shooter, woodworker, sculptor, and made mosaics.
 She wrote a fairy tale Prince Ritto or The four-leaved shamrock, published in 1877, with illustrations by Helen Sophia O'Hara, who lived with her from 1898.
 Currey died at her home, the Mall House, Lismore, on 30 March 1917.